 - Pipeline Value – Measure the estimated value of the pipeline in a set time in the process (Sales Operations can also use this to make profit/loss forecasts)

 - Forecast Accuracy – Measure the error rates of predicted forecasts versus actual results

 - Length of Sales Cycle – Measure the average amount of time it takes for sellers to close

 - Selling Time – Measure the actual time sellers are actually “in the field” selling and compare that to other duties like meetings, training, and administrative tasks

 - Lead Response Time – Measure the time it takes leads to positively respond to pitches or calls to action

 - Prospect Meetings – Measure the number of meetings each seller sets up in a set amount of time compared to the prospecting activity for that seller

 - Pipeline Efficiency – Measure how effectively sellers manage their individual pipelines

 Sales Operations vs. Sales Enablement

-While sales operations and sales enablement share the goal of improving the overall sales performance of the organization, they each have different focal points.
-Organizations should recognize their differences in order to best utilize both teams.
+While sales operations and sales enablement share the goal of improving the overall sales performance of the organisation, they each have different focal points.
+Organisations should recognise their differences in order to best utilise both teams.